Dragonarlo/Arlodragon/README.md

 3. Deploy
    - **Heroku Deployment:**
      1. If you don't have a **Heroku** account, click [**here**](https://id.heroku.com/login) to create one.
-     2. Click [**here**](https://dashboard.heroku.com/new?template=https://github.com/Luffy2ndAccount-𝙳𝚛𝚊𝚐𝚘𝚗-english-v) to deploy the bot on **Heroku**.
+     2. Click [**here**](https://dashboard.heroku.com/new?template=https://github.com/Luffy2ndAccount-𝙰𝚛𝚕𝚘𝚛𝚊𝚐𝚘𝚗-english-v) to deploy the bot on **Heroku**.

 ## Contributions

-Contributions to Zokou are welcome!
+Contributions to 𝙳𝚛𝚊𝚐𝚘𝚗 𝚖𝚍 are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thinks to these persons ;